mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 which indicates the end of the string.
 If it is, we store the length of the string in `string_length` and break the loop.

-We can then add the field to the sub tree.
+We can then add the field to the subtree.
 We must also make the field by adding this line to the top of the script:

 ```lua